Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

 Atana shook her head.
 “We’ve been trying to leave for years.
 We almost had saved enough to leave, then Jeorge was born.
 Then Kyla.
 If we have to wait longer because…” She placed a hand on her stomach and trailed off.

-“Well, I’m glad we came by when we did,” I said.
+“Well then, I’m glad we came through when we did,” I said.
 I picked up the Credits and put them in my pack without counting.
 From the very brief time I had spoken to them I was already sure it was correct.

 “Thank you,” said Gherome.
 “We’re staying at Alek’s.
 Let us know when we can board?”